C1011 Paging Control Stack

 - Active and passive standby redundancy

-The C1011 Paging Control Stack is a Linux software distribution that includes three microservice modules, io, core, and rzone.
-It installs on a commercial server running the CentOS 7 or RHEL 7 operating system.
+The C1011 Paging Control Stack is a 64-bit Linux software distribution.
+It includes three microservice modules, io, core, and rzone.
+Each instance installs on a commercial server running the CentOS 7 or RHEL 7 operating system.

-The io module serves messaging interfaces.
+The io module serves messaging interfaces to external clients.
 The core module maintains the subscriber database and message queues.
 The real-time rzone module handles the RF air interface, connecting to one or more base stations and providing one or more zones of Reflex coverage.

-SDP: The Sparkgap Dispatch Protocol is a socket-based text protocol for sending messages to pagers and groups of pagers, and receiving acknowledgements and responses as they happen in real time.
-It also includes socket-level connection health monitoring, group membership reports, and other features relevant to primary dispatch and critical communications.
+SDP: Sparkgap Dispatch Protocol is a socket-based text protocol for sending messages to pagers and groups of pagers, and receiving acknowledgements and responses as they happen in real time.
+SDP includes connection health monitoring, group membership reports, and other features relevant to primary dispatch and critical communications.
 A C1011 instance acts as an SDP server supporting one or more SDP clients, such as CAD systems, call centers, and alarm managers.

-SNPP: The Simple Network Paging Protocol allows socket clients to send messages to pagers (RFC 1861).
-The Paging Control Stack supports level 3 SMTP, which conveys responses back to the client.
+SNPP: Simple Network Paging Protocol allows socket clients to send messages to pagers (RFC 1861).
+A C1011 instance supports level 3 SNPP, which conveys acknowledgements and responses back to the client.

-TAP: The Telocator Alphanumeric Protocol allows clients to send messages to pagers using a serial port.
+TAP: Telocator Alphanumeric Protocol allows clients to send messages to pagers using a serial port.
 A C1011 instance acts as a TAP server, accepting messages from TAP clients to send to pagers.

-Asterisk: The Asterisk Interface supports a lightweight IVR socket protocol (crs-ivr) that can integrate into the Asterisk telephony platform as a custom application.
-Together, the interface and application permit telephone callers to send pager messages using their telephone dialpad.
+Asterisk: C1011 instances expose the Asterisk Interface, a lightweight IVR socket protocol (crs-ivr) that can integrate into the Asterisk telephony platform as a custom application.
+Together, the interface and application permit telephone callers to send pager messages using a telephone dialpad.

-The Paging Control Stack is available as downloadable software, along with a perpetual licence based on the total number of nodes supported by the system.
-The part number for the base license is CRS-C1081-BASE-NODES where NODES specifies the number of supported basestations and PAGERS specifies the number of supported pagers.
+The C1011 Paging Control Stack is available as downloadable software, with a perpetual licence based on the total number of basestations and pagers supported by the instance.
+The part number for the base license is CRS-C1011-STATIONS-PAGERS where STATIONS specifies the number of supported basestations and PAGERS specifies the number of supported pagers.

-An existing system may be expanded with one or more expansion licenses.
-The part number for the expansion license is CRS-C1081-EXPANSION-NODES where NODES specifies the number of additional basestations and PAGERS specifies the number of additional pagers.
+An existing instance may be expanded with one or more expansion licenses.
+The part number for the expansion license is CRS-C1011-EXPANSION-STATIONS-PAGERS where STATIONS specifies the number of additional basestations and PAGERS specifies the number of additional pagers.